 Deeper mortars are better because the ingredients won’t get pushed out, though if you’re just ever going to crush minute quantities of spices, a small one is fine.
 If you’re going to use it for large amounts of ingredients, hold out for a larger one.

 Not all are dishwasher safe.

-Mortar and Pestles were and are used throughout the world.
-They even sprang up in the New World before any contact with the old world.
-They are the lone survivor of tools and methods going back to the Palaeolithic era that used to be used on a much broader scale for things even such as making bread flour.
-Fans say that items processed in one taste way better than anything ground with more modern means.
-Mind you, you never see them offering to going back to making their flour that way.
-It is really only used for small quantities of items — not even the most wild-eyed Mortar and Pestle enthusiast is going to offer to grind up a week’s supply of bread flour for their entire street.
+Mortar and pestles were and are used throughout the world.
+They even sprang up in the New World long before any contact with the Old World.
+They are the lone survivor of tools and methods going back to the Palaeolithic era that used to be used on a much broader scale for things even such as making your own flour.

-Some variations rely on “impact grinding.”
-These variations include mochi pounders in Japan, the sumps used by North American settlers, and the rice pounders used in the Philippines.
-In Japan, the large Japanese pestles are hammered shaped; you fling them over your shoulder to bash rice in the large mortar.
+Some variations of mortars and pestles rely on “impact grinding.”
+These variations include mochi pounders in Japan, the samps used by North American settlers, and the rice pounders used in the Philippines.
+In Japan, the large Japanese pestles are hammer-shaped; you fling them over your shoulder to bash rice in the large mortar.

-You can also buy reproduction Roman ones.
-They are above as large as medium-sized mixing bowls, either with sloping sides with the top wider than the bottom or almost completely flat with straight sides.
+You can also buy reproduction Roman mortars and pestles.
+They are about as large as medium-sized mixing bowls, either with sloping sides with the top wider than the bottom or almost completely flat with straight sides.
 Both kinds have a lip on them for pouring out the ingredients when finished.